uncatcrea/wp-appkit/wp-appkit/readme.txt

 * **Themes**: create app themes
 * **Customizable**: hook into our API to add the features you need

-Get a look at all available features: [https://uncategorized-creations.com/features/](https://uncategorized-creations.com/features/)
+Get a look at all [available features](https://uncategorized-creations.com/features/)

-**NEW FEATURE - Progressive web apps**: We are currently adding support for Progressive web apps (PWA).
+**NEW FEATURE - Progressive web apps**: We are currently adding support for progressive web applications (PWA).
 You can follow our progress on [GitHub](https://github.com/mleroi/wp-appkit/tree/feature-pwa).
 PWA are a new way to deliver fast, reliable and great experience on the web notably for mobiles.
 They allow to create apps accessible as websites that you can install and access as traditionnal mobile apps.

-= Getting Started: Test WP-AppKit in no time =
+= Getting Started =

 Even if you are familiar with development, building your first mobile app can be intimidating.
 We know that, we’ve been there before :-)